MicrosoftDocs/win32/desktop-src/print/colortype.md

-﻿---
+---
-Description: 'The values of the COLORTYPE enumeration are used by WCS functions to indicate the format of vector content.
-Most values have equivalent structures that are contained in the ICM COLOR structure (described in the Microsoft Windows SDK documentation).' ms.assetid: 'aa7d8d32-7bbe-4091-82a2-32ade463dd9e'
+Description: The values of the COLORTYPE enumeration are used by WCS functions to indicate the format of vector content.
+Most values have equivalent structures that are contained in the ICM COLOR structure (described in the Microsoft Windows SDK documentation). ms.assetid: aa7d8d32-7bbe-4091-82a2-32ade463dd9e
 title: COLORTYPE enumeration
+ms.date: 05/31/2018
+ms.topic: enumeration
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # COLORTYPE enumeration